Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 Juni 2025 12.32.32 UTC
+- WIB: Senin, 23 Juni 2025 13.43.35 UTC
-- WITA: Senin, 23 Juni 2025 13.32.32 UTC
+- WITA: Senin, 23 Juni 2025 14.43.35 UTC
-- WIT: Senin, 23 Juni 2025 14.32.32 UTC
+- WIT: Senin, 23 Juni 2025 15.43.35 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: friendship
+Kategori: motivational